Location: Philadelphia, Pennsylvania, US, 19104

 SUMMARY OF DUTIES:

-- Evaluates regulatory pathways and guides Section 106 compliance for projects in Amtrak’s capital program, from screening through construction and post-construction mitigation
+- Conducts project screening related to cultural resources, evaluates regulatory pathways, and guides Section 106 compliance for projects from screening through construction

-- Coordinates directly with Amtrak staff and design consultants to provide procedural direction and technical review of Section 106 analyses and communications, as well as advising architects, engineers, and others on design strategies to avoid or minimize effects to archaeological resources.
+- Coordinates directly with Amtrak staff and design consultants to provide procedural direction, expectations for deliverables, and technical review of/quality control for Section 106 analyses and communications

-- Collaborates and maintains relationships as day-to-day point of contact between Amtrak and the FRA with respect to Section 106 and related compliance for projects
+- Collaborates and maintains relationships as point of contact between Amtrak and the FRA with respect to Section 106 and related compliance for assigned projects

-- Works with Amtrak NEPA staff to maintain a comprehensive database of the Section 106 and NEPA status of Amtrak projects, and contributes to development of tools to facilitate related reporting to internal stakeholders and FRA
+- Works with Amtrak NEPA staff to coordinate reviews and maintain a database of the Section 106 and NEPA status of Amtrak projects, and uses existing and emerging tools to facilitate related reporting to internal stakeholders and FRA

 - Stays current on changes to Section 106 and related historic preservation regulations as they relate to Amtrak projects.

-- Minimum 8 years of relevant Section 106 and other historic preservation regulatory compliance experience
+- Minimum 5 years of relevant Section 106 and other historic preservation regulatory compliance experience.

-- Excellent verbal, written, and interpersonal communication, and relationship building skills, with demonstrated experience closely coordinating with environmental and “above-ground” historic preservation colleagues, project managers, and varied technical disciplines
+- Excellent verbal, written, and interpersonal communication, and relationship building skills, with demonstrated experience closely coordinating with environmental and archaeological colleagues, project managers, and varied technical disciplines

-- Demonstrated experience providing direction and technical support to internal colleagues and leadership, as well as consultants
+- Demonstrated experience providing technical support to internal colleagues and leadership

-- Demonstrated experience negotiating/interacting with regulators, tribes, and other consulting parties
+- Demonstrated experience interacting with regulators and consulting parties

-- Demonstrated experience successfully leading the Section 106 consultation process for projects of varying types and complexity
+- Demonstrated experience preparing Section 106 studies and related documentation, and successfully leading the Section 106 consultation process

 - Ability to consider conflicting project constraints and contribute to creative problem-solving in accordance with the regulations to achieve project goals

-- Self-sufficient and able to work independently, prioritize tasks, and work well as part of multiple teams
+- Self-sufficient and able to work independently and as part of teams; knows when to seek guidance from others

-- Prior experience supporting historic preservation/archaeological aspects of all phases of project development and delivery including planning, scoping, design, and construction in a fast-paced environment with projects ranging in size and complexity
+- Prior experience supporting historic preservation aspects of all phases of project development and delivery including planning, scoping, design, and construction in a fast-paced environment with projects ranging in size and complexity, including managing/guiding consultants and serving as subject matter expert/technical representative.

 - Working knowledge of GIS software and use for cultural resources data